BBischof/bbischof.github.io/_posts/blog/2018-10-10-a_simple_smoothing_of_demand_with_shelf_life.md

 ### A gotcha

-If you dont start exactly when your buying, every week that passes before you buy needs to be subtracted from the start_of_month_availability to start with:
+If you dont start exactly when you're buying, every week that passes before you buy needs to be subtracted from the start_of_month_availability to start with:

 ```python
 start_of_month_availability = incoming_availability - used_before_first_order